-We love slicing up our seared tuna steaks and making them into tacos because we love tacos AND it is a great way to stretch the budget when buying a premium cut of fish when you are feeding a family .
+We love slicing up our seared tuna steaks and making them into tacos because we love tacos AND it is a great way to stretch the budget when buying a premium cut of fish when you are feeding a family.

 Once cooked, the blackened ahi tuna is placed into tortillas and topped with the easiest cumin lime coleslaw that is out of this world delicious.
 The recipe for this coleslaw is included below.

-Ingredients you will need:
+Ingredients you will need

 - Flour tortillas.
+If you are making tacos.

 - Cumin and lime slaw (shredded cabbage, mayonnaise, sour cream, cumin, lime, kosher salt).